Revisiting the 1986 Teacher in Space Program

 Episode 32 – Neil deGrasse Tyson on Science Literacy

-http://media.libsyn.com/media/wsst/LOL32.mp3 Dr. Neil deGrasse Tyson joins Lab Out Loud for our season finale.
-Dr. Tyson is an author (most recently The Pluto Files and Death by Black Hole), has been described as the ‘Carl Sagan of the 21st Century’ and named “Sexiest Astrophysicist Alive” by PEOPLE magazine, appeared numerous times on The Colbert Report and The Daily Show, stars […]
+Dr. Neil deGrasse Tyson joins Lab Out Loud for our season finale.
+Dr. Tyson is an author (most recently The Pluto Files and Death by Black Hole), has been described as the ‘Carl Sagan of the 21st Century’ and named “Sexiest Astrophysicist Alive” by PEOPLE magazine, appeared numerous times on The Colbert Report and The Daily Show, stars in the […]

 Read more